expo/expo/docs/versions/v14.0.0/sdk/constants.md

 ### `Exponent.Constants.linkingUri`

 When an app is opened due to a deep link, the prefix of the URI without the deep link part.
-This value depends on `Exponent.Constants.appOwnership`: it may be different if your app is running standalone vs. in the Exponent client.
+This value depends on `Exponent.Constants.appOwnership`: it may be different if your app is running standalone vs. in the Expo client.